cipheras/gohelper/README.md

 **gohelper** basically has two features, creating formatted logs in a file and show formatted texts on console.

 ### How to create formatted logs:
-*Disclaimer: You have to configure `log` to write logs to file instead of showing it on terminal.*
+*Note: You have to configure `log` to write logs to file instead of showing it on terminal.*

 You don't have to write `if err!=nil{}` everytime, you can just do
 ```